bmuteau/portfolio-v1/README.md

         * change the hard time by "timeComputer" in computer taskbar
         * verify windows open with "ac" in the taskbar in every computer page
         * make 404 notfound page
+        * flex wrap for project list mobile and tablet
+        * fix list project with a max item (?)

     Back-End :